junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 ♦ If he still does not breathe, clean the mucus out of his nose and mouth with a clean cloth wrapped around your finger.

-♦ If the baby has not begun to breathe within one minute after birth, start MOUTH-TO-MOUTH BREATHING at once (see p.
-80).
+♦ If the baby has not begun to breathe within one minute after birth, start MOUTH-TO-MOUTH BREATHING at once (see [page 80](#page-80)).

 ♦ Wrap the baby in a clean cloth.
 It is very important not to let him get cold, especially if he is premature (born too early).